harrisonlab/Metabarcoding_projects/16S  workflow.md

 usearch8.1 -usearch_global 16S.unfiltered.fa -db 16S.otus.fa -strand plus -id 0.97 -biomout 16S.otu_table.biom -otutabout 16S.otu_table.txt
 ```

-Occasionally, due to v.poor reverse read quality joining of f+r reads fails for the vast majority.
-The following will cluster f+r reads separately and then merge read counts which allign to the same OTU.
+Occasionally, due to v.poor reverse read quality, joining of f+r reads fails for the vast majority.
+The following will cluster f+r reads separately and then merge read counts which align to the same OTU.
 I've dropped the clustering down to 0.95 similarity - both reads aligning to the same OTU at this similarity, I'd suggest is pretty good evidence they're the same.
 I've also added a rev compliment routine to fq2fa_v2.pl, means the reverse reads can be called as plus strand by usearch_global.

 ```shell